- Chart

 Bid-Ask Spread

-The bid-ask spread for ASEA is generally reasonable for an emerging market ETF, though it can widen during periods of higher market volatility.
+The bid-ask spread for ASEA is typically tight enough for retail investors to execute trades without significant price disadvantage, though it can widen during periods of high market volatility.

 Market Dynamics